hsf-training/hsf-training-reana-webpage/_episodes/02-first-example.md

 ~~~
 {: .bash}

-For those who are using a remote setup, first go down to the "Connect REANA client to remote REANA cluster" section to set up `reana-client`.
+For those who are using lxplus, first go down to the "Connect REANA client to remote REANA cluster" section to set up `reana-client`.
 Then return back to this section.

 What does the example do?
 The example emulates a typical particle physics analysis where the signal
 and background data is processed and fitted against a model.
 The example will use the